dymmond/monkay/docs/specials.md

 ## `evaluate_preloads`

 `evaluate_preloads` is a way to load preloads everywhere in the application.
+It returns True if all preloads succeeded.
+This is useful together with `ignore_import_errors=True`.

 ### Parameters